|

 Over the years, I have been in touch with hundreds of family historians researching their Brebner/Bremner families.

-These contacts go back well before the advent of internet and easy access to BMD and census certificates,
+These contacts go back well before the advent of internet and easy access to Birth/Marriage/Death (BMD) and census certificates,

 and now that proving various family claims is easier than ever before, it's essential that every serious genealogist should go back and verify all early links.